vanshpitalia/SpotJog/README.md

 # SpotJog
-t's an organising tool that makes your life easier by utilising Apple's UI Image Picker and Swift UI technologies.
+it's an organising tool that makes your life easier by utilising Apple's UI Image Picker and Swift UI technologies.